Changes to the VantageScore system will be good and bad for different types of credit users.

 While most debt management program clients should benefit from this new system, some people with current high scores may not.
 Tricks that used to allow people to “game the system” may hurt their scores under the new model:

 - If you took out a number of cards and worked to get the highest limits possible to achieve a low credit utilization ratio, this will hurt you now.

-- Your score could also decrease if you have a large number of open account because you like to maximize your credit card rewards.
+- Your score could also decrease if you have a large number of open accounts because you like to maximize your credit card rewards.

 - Anyone with a binge-purge credit use philosophy could see their scores fluctuate significantly.
 Every time you pay off debt your score would improve, but it would drop when you run up debt.

 Luckily, if you use any of these strategies, the new system should make it easy to get on the right track.
 Just change your credit use strategy to fit the new system and your score can be golden.

 For more information on Credit Scoring, we invite you to watch our Game of Good Credit video series.
 Learn how to maximize your score in a healthy, responsible way!